When is Eid Al Adha 2026 in Ghana? Date, meaning, observance, traditions and wishes

-Eid al-Adha is undoubtedly among the most important days in the Islamic calendar.
+When is Eid Al Adha 2026 in Ghana?
+Eid Al Adha is expected to be observed on Wednesday, 27 May 2026.
+This is undoubtedly among the most important days in the Islamic calendar.
 The holiday commemorates Ibrahim's willingness to sacrifice his only son to show his obedience to Allah.
 Eid al-Adha, also known as the Festival of Sacrifice or Feast of the Sacrifice, is celebrated by Muslims worldwide.

 Source: Getty Images